 The code reader connects to your 16-pin OBD-II port, usually located under the steering column.
 The code reader and ECU use the same programming language and are able to communicate, so the reader understands that “P0113" is a failed air intake temperature sensor and puts this on the display screen.
 With this knowledge, you can take a quick trip to the auto-parts store and replace the sensor.
 If the code is still stored after replacement and starting the engine, you can manually clear the error code by setting the code reader to erase it from memory.

 You asked, we answered.
 Code readers are on hand at your local Advance Auto Parts to help you diagnose a vehicle problem.

 How code readers help you

-With industry-standard connection and software, the formerly expensive mechanic's equipment quickly became affordable for the average motorist.
+With industry-standard connection and software, the previously expensive mechanic's equipment quickly became affordable for the average motorist.
 The simplest and cheapest readers will only display the error code.
 Something like “P0300" will show in the display window.
-Then it's up to you and Google to decode it—in this case a misfire not tied to any specific cylinder.
+Then it's up to you and Google to decode it — in this case, a misfire not tied to any specific cylinder.

 Going up slightly in price, more advanced code readers usually have large display screens.
-These readers can display the error in plain language, or offer the ability to read and reset ABS brake codes or the SRS airbag light.
+These readers can display the error in plain language or offer the ability to read and reset ABS brake codes or the SRS airbag light.
 Instead of just the displayed error code, you might see something like “oxygen sensor 1, bank 1."
 And instead of spending time digging through Google's search results, you can go buy the oxygen sensor and install it.
-This saves you time and hassle, and probably money, too.
+This saves you time, hassle and probably money, too.
 You can skip the dealership service bay and the aggressive upsell on services.